flying-pizza-69/GestureX/README.md

 ## Features

-- Recognizes hand gestures using a webcam
+- Recognizes hand gestures and maps hand gestures to custom commands using a webcam
-- Maps hand gestures to custom commands or functionalities
 - Real-time preview of webcam feed with hand gesture recognition
+- Supports multiple camera sources
 - Easily configurable through a graphical user interface

 ## Installation